rbisdorff/Digraph3/docSphinx/_build/html/_sources/pearls.rst.txt

    Performance heatmap ranked by iterated bipolar-valued Condorcet winners and losers

-A result that gets confirmed with the 'Rubis' choice recommendation shown in :numref:`CondorcetWinners4` below.
+A result that gets confirmed with the '*Rubis*' choice recommendation shown in :numref:`CondorcetWinners4` below.

 .. code-block:: pycon
    :caption: Showing the choice recommendations from the Rubis method